saahirlol/plex-photo-archiver/readme.md

-# Photo Archiving Tool

-## Overview

-The Photo Archiving Tool is a Python script designed to automate the process of copying media files from a Plex playlist to a local directory and compressing them into multiple archive formats.
+The Plex Photo Archiver is a Python script designed to automate the process of copying media files from a Plex playlist to a local directory and compressing them into multiple archive formats.
 It uses SSH to securely transfer files from a remote server where your Plex server is hosted.
 The script supports ZIP, TAR.GZ, and 7z compression formats, providing flexibility in how you archive your media.

 ## Features